llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 when manual maintenance would be very difficult.

 For example, it is used to define all of the instructions that can be used on a particular architecture.
-The information is defined once in TableGen and we can produce many things based on it.
+The information is defined in TableGen and we can produce many things based on that single source file.
 C++ code, documentation, command line options, and so on.

 TableGen has been in existence [before](https://github.com/llvm/llvm-project/commit/a6240f6b1a34f9238cbe8bc8c9b6376257236b0a)